 Related Article: Glenkinchie 12 yo and Wensleydale Cheese

 Whisky and Cheese pairing – the results

-The Laphroaig 10 yo Cask Strength is a pretty special whisky in our collection.
+The Laphroaig 10 yo Cask Strength is a pretty special whisky in my collection.
 This cask strength release is bottled at 55.7% ABV.
 It is a big whisky in the best Laphroaig tradition.
 Big peat flavour, followed by smoke, iodine and seaweed.
 The Laphroaig whisky matched the Blue Stilton brilliantly.
 In terms of the whisky and cheese pairing, the strong taste of the Stilton complements the smoke and peat of the Laphroaig.
 It brings out the creamy buttery taste of the cheese in a remarkable way.